Census Tract 30.01

 Tract Location

 Census Tract 30.01 (highlighted in blue) sits at the nexus of the Miami Health District, Metrorail transit, and the I-95/SR-836 interchange.
-Surrounding OZ-eligible tracts shown in grey.
+All OZ 1.0 designated tracts shown in grey.
+Hover over landmarks and dashed areas for details on key infrastructure.

 The Case for Designation